kevgo/text-runner/documentation/user-defined-actions.md

 # User-defined actions

-Let's create a custom action aka type of block that we can use in our documentation.
+It is possible to extend the set of [built-in actions](built-in-actions.md) with your custom-built ones written in JavaScript.
+Let's start by building the simplest possible action first.

+## Hello-world example

-All it does is print "hello world" in the test runner's console output when running.
+All the "hello-world" action does is print "hello world" in the test runner's console output when running.
 It will be triggered via this piece of Markdown:

 <a class="tr_createMarkdownFile">